Archive for February 2026

 My “latest” cell photos as following: I hope to keep this effort up, but at the moment…only if I wake up in the early AM.
 It will be quite a while before Corona Borealis becomes an evening constellation.
 For those with an interest in keeping up with T, it is in excellent sky position at about 3:00 AM and later.

-Following photos: I’ll post the most current or recent first, and drop off the last…maintaining about five photos or nights for review.
-However, I save all of my “past” photos in my computer photo files and also in WordPress.
+Following photos: I’ll post the most current or recent first, and drop off the last…maintaining about ten photos or nights for review via this post.

 February 13th 2026 @ 4:48AM: Two cellphone photos as following.
 I woke up late.
 Corona Borealis is really high in the sky at this time…but in excellent position and above the light dome of Shelby.